-These are the benefits of kitesurfing to burn calories and feel good with your body and mind:
+These are the benefits of kitesurfing to burn calories and feel good in your body and mind:

-1- It improves the general muscle tone of the body since it is an exercise considered complete: it requires global work, both to avoid falling and to perform the different manoeuvres that characterize it.
-Despite this, the arms, back, buttocks and legs are especially enhanced.
+1- It improves general muscle tone all over since it is an exercise using your full body.
+It requires a variety of strength, both to avoid falling and to perform the different manoeuvres that make up kite surfing.
+Within this full body workout, the arms, back, buttocks and legs are especially enhanced.

-2- It is constant work since during the sessions there are no breaks.
-At all times you have to work, at least, to keep your balance and not get carried away, which would cause constant falls.
-This means that not only power is maximized, but also the cardiorespiratory system, and resistance in low and high-intensity exercises.
+2- It is constant work, as when you are in the water there are no breaks.
+At all times you are working to keep your balance and not get carried away, which would cause constant falls.
+This means that not only power is maximised, but also the cardiorespiratory system, and resistance in low and high-intensity exercises.

 6- Performing jumps and pirouettes not only helps to provide greater muscular strength but also requires a progressive increase in motor coordination and flexibility.